2023 Bahrain Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-There have been no changes to the circuit since the 2022 Bahrain Grand Prix.
+There are no major changes to Bahrain International Circuit ahead of the 2024 Bahrain Grand Prix.

-Like in 2022, there will be three DRS zones at the 2023 Bahrain Grand Prix, located on the main straight, on the run between Turns 3 & 4 and on the final straight between Turns 13 & 14.
-The DRS activation zone on the main straight is 80m shorter than last year, while the other two zones remain unchanged.
+There will be three DRS zones at the 2024 Bahrain Grand Prix, located on the main straight, on the run between Turns 3 & 4 and on the final straight between Turns 13 & 14.
+They are in the same locations as last year.

 BAHRAIN INTERNATIONAL CIRCUIT TRACK GUIDE